lumitry/vela-chat/README.md

 If you'd like to migrate your Sqlite installation to Postgres, you can see my notes on how to do this in [MIGRATE_SQLITE_TO_PSQL.md](MIGRATE_SQLITE_TO_PSQL.md) and the `migrate.sh` script in the root of the repository (will probably add these to a more permanent location later).

 If you get issues loading chats containing code blocks, you should check to make sure you're using `npm` and not `pnpm`.
 PNPM has issues with codemirror in this repo.
-See [issue #1](https://github.com/lumitry/sensible-ui/issues/1) for more details.
+See [issue #1](https://github.com/lumitry/vela-chat/issues/1) for more details.

-Additionally, don't mind the name.
-I'm bad at naming things so this is the best I could come up with lol, no shade to the maintainer or contributors!
-There's a reason I'm building on top of their awesome work, after all. 😄 (see also: [issue #9](https://github.com/lumitry/sensible-ui/issues/4))
+---

+This project is a derivative work based on Open WebUI v0.6.5 (or earlier), which was released under the BSD-3-Clause License.
+This fork maintains the BSD-3-Clause License for its core components.

+Original Copyright (c) 2023-2025 Timothy Jaeryang Baek (Open WebUI)

+VelaChat is an independent project and is not affiliated with, endorsed by, or maintained by the Open WebUI team.

 # Original README